 Sydney Conservatorium of Music's Equity in Jazz program offers scholarships to support creative postgraduate research by women, female-identifying, and gender-diverse musicians in jazz.

 Scholarship recipients receive close mentoring and support from program leader Dr Jo Lawry across research, professional performance opportunities, and collaborations with industry leaders.

-Master of Music candidates will receive a $20,000 annual stipend for two years.
-DMA and PhD candidates will receive $35,000 for three years.
+Master of Music candidates receive a $20,000 annual stipend for two years.
+DMA and PhD candidates receive $35,000 for three years.
 Stipend funds are tax-exempt.
 Australian citizens, Australian permanent residents and New Zealand citizens will qualify for Research Training Program (RTP) funding that covers academic fees.

 Freyja Garbett is a professional pianist, composer, and music producer who specialises in jazz and other contemporary styles.
 She holds a Bachelor of Music with summa cum laude from Berklee College of Music, where she majored in performance and jazz composition.
 The pieces from her debut album 'Maya' are an exploration of an electro-acoustic approach to jazz composition and improvisation.

 Freyja Garbett's research seeks to create a new improvisational approach by using a waterproof motion detection system to track her movements while surfing ocean waves.
 Her movement will be converted to MIDI; an electronic standard used for the transmission of digitally encoded music.
 This MIDI data will then be analysed and used to inform the new improvisational idiolect.